OldKingAllant/ParcoDeliverable1/README.md

 # To run (from top level)

-./ParcoDeliverable1/ParcoDeliverable1 N
+OMP_SCHEDULE=static OMP_PROC_BIND=true ./ParcoDeliverable1/ParcoDeliverable1 N MAX_THREADS

-Where N is the number of rows and columns
+Where N is the number of rows and columns and MAX_THREADS is the maximum number of OMP threads used for the benchmarks

 # Results

-The program runs the different version of the algorithm 100 times each and computes the average of the wall clock time
+The program runs the different version of the algorithm 10 times for each number of threads and computes the average of the wall clock time

 Example run:
 ````
-Testing for 8000 rows and columns
+Testing for 8192 rows and columns
-Which means 64000000 elements
+Which means 67108864 elements
-For a total 0.25 GB
+For a total 0.262144 GB
-Base symm check took 0.0003 ms
+Base symm check took 0.0005 ms
 Matrix is not symmetric
-checkSymImp took 5e-05 ms
+checkSymImp took 5.1e-05 ms
+checkSymOMP with 2 threads took 73.1731 ms
+checkSymOMP with 4 threads took 42.5234 ms
+checkSymOMP with 8 threads took 74.527 ms
-checkSymOMP took 19.6392 ms
+checkSymOMP with 16 threads took 102.034 ms
-Base transpose took 436.599 ms
+Base transpose took 586.433 ms
-Imp transpose took 46.3716 ms
+Imp transpose took 92.3785 ms
+OMP transpose with 2 threads took 75.9511 ms
+OMP transpose with 4 threads took 75.7223 ms
+OMP transpose with 8 threads took 86.6244 ms
+OMP transpose with 16 threads took 104.492 ms
+Oblivious transpose took 61.9979 ms
+Oblivious OMP transpose with 2 threads took 40.7665 ms
+Oblivious OMP transpose with 4 threads took 39.747 ms
+Oblivious OMP transpose with 8 threads took 41.7035 ms
-OMP transpose took 37.8199 ms
+Oblivious OMP transpose with 16 threads took 40.5148 ms
 ````

 The above results need some explanation: